Boboshevo

 St Dimitar is one of the oldest monasteries in Bulgaria having existed since the First Bulgarian Empire, around the 10th century.
 After being destroyed during the Ottoman invasion in Bulgaria in the late 14th century, it was reconstructed in 1488.

 The monastery is not only significant because of its age.
 It is treasured also because one of Bulgaria's greatest heroes and the country's patron saint, St Ivan Rilski, got his start there.
 St. Dimitar hosted St Ivan Rilski during his early years of monkhood, before he moved to live as a hermit in a nearby cave and then founded the famous Rila monastery.

 In 2002–2003, another monastery was built in the region.
 It is located in the neighbourhood of the village Skrino and is named after St Ivan Rilski for his being born in the same village.
 A steep path starts from the monastery and leads up in the mountains to the cave where St Ivan Rilski used to live.

 Located nearby in the neighbourhood of the Slatino village, an Eneolithic settlement with valuable objects of the early 5th millennium BC was uncovered during excavations.
 In addition to more than 500 ceramic objects, qualified as true masterpieces of fine art, there is a unique finding of an oven model with a lunar calendar painted on its bottom.
 The calendar is the oldest of its kind found anywhere in Europe.

-Today, Boboshevo is a quiet little town with picturesque houses, a few coffee shops and bars.
+Today, Boboshevo is a quiet little town with houses, a few coffee shops and bars.